-The selected statements of income data for the three-year period ended December 31, 2008 and the balance sheet data as of December 31, 2008 and 2007 are derived from our consolidated financial statements that have been audited by Ernst & Young LLP, our independent registered public accounting firm, which are included elsewhere in this report.
+The selected statements of income and balance sheet data for the past five years are derived from our consolidated financial statements that have been audited by Ernst & Young LLP, our independent registered public accounting firm.
 You should read the following selected financial data in conjunction with our consolidated financial statements and the notes to those statements and "Management's Discussion and Analysis of Financial Condition and Results of Operations" located elsewhere in this report.

-HealthStream acquired TJO on March 12, 2007 and DMR on March 28, 2005.
+HealthStream acquired TJO on March 12, 2007 and Data Management & Research, Inc. (DMR) on March 28, 2005.
 TJO's results of operations are included within our consolidated statement of operations effective March 13, 2007.
-DMR's results of operations are included within our consolidated statement of operations effective March 29, 2005.
+DMR's results of operations are included within our consolidated statement of income effective March 29, 2005.
 As a result of these acquisitions, the annual results presented below are not comparable.
 Revenues may be subject to fluctuations as discussed further in "Management's Discussion and Analysis of Financial Condition and Results of Operations" located elsewhere in this report.
-During 2008, we recognized a portion of our deferred tax assets, resulting in an income tax benefit of approximately \$375,000.
-During 2007 we recognized a portion of our deferred tax assets, resulting in an income tax benefit of approximately \$2.0 million.
-During 2006, we adopted Statement of Financial Accounting Standards (SFAS) No. 123(R) "Share-Based Payment" which resulted in approximately \$772,000, \$742,000, and \$682,000 of stock based compensation expense for 2008, 2007 and 2006, respectively.
+During 2009, 2008, and 2007 we recognized portions of our deferred tax assets through the reversal of the valuation allowance, resulting in deferred income tax benefits of approximately \$9.1 million, \$375,000, and \$2.0 million, respectively.
+During 2006, we adopted an accounting standard regarding share-based payments, which resulted in approximately \$661,000, \$772,000, \$742,000, and \$682,000 of stock based compensation expense for 2009, 2008, 2007 and 2006, respectively.
 As a result of these factors, the annual results presented below are not comparable.
 The operating results for any single year are not necessarily indicative of the results to be expected in the future.